mxcube/mxcubeqt/docs/source/user_manual.rst

 3. For each collection method, once you have adjusted the parameters, "Add to queue" will add the collection to the selected sample(s) and display it in the queue of the sample list area.

-1.5.1.
 Standart collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the standard collection when you know your diffraction plan
+Use the standard collection when you know your diffraction plan.

 .. figure:: images/manual_create_dc_parameters.png
    :scale: 60 %